KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/qbe.rst

     QbE editor.

 The above figure shows the **Query designer**.
-In next sections we will explain in detail all the areas of the **Query Designer**, the **Datamart Schema** tab, the query editor and the hidden tab dedicated to the management of queries, subqueries and parameters catalogue.
+In next sections we will explain in detail all the components related to the **Query Designer**, the **Datamart Schema** tab, the query editor and the hidden tab dedicated to the management of queries, subqueries and parameters catalogue.

 Datamart Schema
 ^^^^^^^^^^^^^^^^

 Starting from the left side:
 	The upper Panel shows the searchable logical schema and the list of entities that can be queried to generate the query.
 Entities are represented in a tree structure, with user-defined names.
-Fields can be added to the query (right side) by clicking on it.
+Fields can be added to the query (right side) by clicking on them.
 	The lower Panel shows the list of created subqueries in a tree structure where the children are the fields of a subquery

 Types of entities are: *facts*, represented by a cube symbol.(i.e., the Sales entity), *dimensions*, represented by a four-arrows symbol (i.e., the Product entity), *geographical dimension*, represented by *earth* icon.